 With home solar panels, you can recoup the cost of the system over time, lower your home's carbon footprint, and be better prepared if there's an outage to the local grid.

-It depends on your location and what type of panels you're installing.
-Since there's a moderate amount of snowfall in Highland Park, your best time to get solar is in the spring and fall.
+It depends on your home's location and the kind of panels you plan to use.
+Since there's a moderate amount of snowfall in Highland Park, your best time to install solar panels is in the spring and fall.

 Generally speaking, your energy bills will significantly decrease after you install solar panels.
 This is because you're using the energy you generate for free rather than buying it from your power company.
 In Highland Park, the average amount someone can save is $1,005 per year.
-With net metering programs offered by many utilities, you could ultimately make a profit from your system after the payback period concludes.
+With net metering programs offered by many utilities, you could ultimately make a profit from your system when your payback period is done.

 Net metering is a power purchasing policy that allows solar energy system owners to be compensated for the amount of energy they put back into the grid.
 It's available in most states and is a great way to reduce energy costs.